tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 Skip block if any of the following attributes are defined:
 NO_REG_ACCESS_TEST NO_REG_TESTS

-uvm_mem_single_walk_seq Write a walking pattern into the mem-

-ory then checks it can be read back with the expected value.
+uvm_mem_single_walk_seq Write a walking pattern into the memory then checks it can be read back with the expected value.

 Skip memory if any of the follow- ing attributes are defined:
 NO_MEM_WALK_TEST NO_MEM_TESTS NO_REG_TESTS